gapoorva/microservice-tutorial/README.md

 We will explore the above in stages.
 Each stage will have it's own `README.md`.
 Be sure to reach each to understand what covered in each stage.
 We will build upon previous stages to develop a full URL shortening microservice.

-Please let me know if you have any questions!
-Feel free to open github issues on this repo.
+Please let me know if you have any questions - feel free to open github issues on this repo.